Asbjoedt/CLISC/README.md

   - You need to purchase license

 ## How to use
-Download the executable [here](https://github.com/Asbjoedt/CLISC/releases).
+Download the executable version [here](https://github.com/Asbjoedt/CLISC/releases).
+There's no need to install.
 In your terminal change directory to the folder where CLISC.exe is.
 Then, to execute the program input:

 ```
 .\CLISC.exe [your_arguments]